 - A rare but deadly condition occurs when an infant is exposed to HSV.
 Newborns’ underdeveloped immune systems cannot fight the virus, which puts them in a life-threatening situation.
 Newborns can catch neonatal herpes during birth or if a person with a cold sore kisses them.
 If you have a cold sore, do not kiss your baby.
 This condition is pretty rare, but there is no reason to take the chance.

 For most people with cold sores, these periodic blisters are just an inevitable and irritating part of life.
 We don’t think of them when they’re gone and we can’t stop thinking about them once they appear.
 Today, there are medications that can treat the symptoms of oral herpes, shorten outbreaks, and reduce their reoccurrence.
 Whether you are worried about complications or you just want to inquire about antivirals, you are more than welcome to contact Antidote Health’s certified clinicians.
-At Antidote, you can see a medical professional and receive herpes prescriptions online, from the comfort of your home using any device.
-Our primary and urgent care clinicians treat cold sores, as well as many other infections, diseases, and conditions even in patients with no insurance.
+At Antidote we provide comprehensive insurance coverage.
+You can conveniently consult with a healthcare professional and obtain online herpes prescriptions from the comfort of your home, using any device.
+Our primary and urgent care clinicians are experienced in treating cold sores, along with a wide range of other infections, diseases, and conditions, making our services accessible to all patients.